-We also examined the previously known targets of celecoxib according to five drug-target databases for all species (Fig. 2B), including R. norvegicus (rat) in particular (Fig. 2C).
+We also examined the previously known targets of celecoxib according to five drug-target databases for all species (Fig. 2B) including Rattus norvegicus (rat) in particular (Fig. 2C).
 Then, we compared the TPP-identified proteins with the known targets of this drug in rats.
-Out of 242 already-identified celecoxib targets for 24 species in all five databases, only 21 proteins were found in rat.
-Figure 2, B and C show the total number of proteins in each set by the horizontal bar plots.
-The vertical bar plot indicates the number of proteins in each database uniquely and the different set of the intersections sorted by the frequency of targets.
-In this analysis, we selected five well known drug-target databases [i.e., Drug Bank (DB) (Wishart et al., 2018), Super Target (ST) (Hecker et al., 2012), Probes & Drugs portal (PDP) (Skuta et al., 2017), Chembl (Bento et al., 2014), and Drug Target Commons (DTC)] (Tang et al., 2018; Tanoli et al., 2018).
-The DB database shows five targets for celecoxib, of which one was related to the rat.
-The ST and PDP databases suggest 41 and 45 proteins as targets of celecoxib, of
+Out of 242 already identified celecoxib targets for 24 species in all five databases, only 21 proteins are found in rat.
+Figure 2B-C shows the total number of proteins in each set by the horizontal bar plots.
+The vertical bar plot indicates the number of proteins in each database uniquely and the different set of the intersections, sorted by the frequency of targets.
+In this analysis, we selected five well-known drug-target databases, i.e., Drug Bank (DB) (Wishart et al., 2018), Super Target (ST) (Hecker et al., 2012), Probes & Drugs portal (PDP) (Skuta et al., 2017), Chembl (Bento et al., 2013), and Drug Target Commons (DTC) (Tang et al., 2018; Tanoli et al., 2018).
+The DB database shows five targets for celecoxib of which one was related to the rat.
+The ST database and PDP suggests 41 and 45 proteins as a target of celecoxib of which three and five are expressed in the rat, respectively.
+Searching in DTC and Chembl databases, introduced 168 and 203 proteins in 24 species as a Celecoxib target and 17, and 16 of them are specified in the rat, respectively.
+In total, around 70% of the identified targets are related to human proteins and the proportion of rat-specific proteins is much lower, especially if we consider each database independently.
+It can imply the lack of complete information in rat species databases, avoiding a more comprehensive celecoxib target profile in rats.
+It should be considered that most of the introduced protein targets are associated with the COX protein family, and are involved in NSAID related pathways, i.e., inflammatory process, which is the explicit indication of this drug.